Hiyya the Great

-Hiyya, or Hiyya the Great, (ca. 180–230 CE) (Hebrew: רבי חייא, or רבי חייא הגדול) was a Jewish sage in the Land of Israel during the transitional generation between the Tannaic and Amoraic eras (1st Amora generation).
+Hiyya, or Hiyya the Great, (ca. 180–230 CE; חייא) was one of the Chazal or Rabbinical Jewish sages in the Land of Israel during the transitional generation between the Tannaic and Amoraic eras.
 Active in Tiberias, Hiyya was the primary compiler of the Tosefta.
-His full name is Hiyya bar Abba, also the name of the 3rd generation Amora of the Land of Israel, Hiyya bar Abba.
-He was a student of Judah haNasi, and uncle and teacher of Rav.
+His full name was Hiyya bar Abba, also the name of the third generation amora Hiyya bar Abba.
+He was a student of Judah ha-Nasi and the uncle and teacher of Abba Arikha.

 Biography

 In Babylonia

 Rabbi Hiyya was originally from the city of Kapri in Babylonia and was the son of Abba Karsala.
 He descended from the family of Shimei, a brother of King David.

 He passed the earlier part of his life in Babylonia, where he married a certain Judith.
 By her he had twin sons, Judah and Hezekiah (both of whom became renowned rabbis), and twin daughters, Pazi and Tavi.
 Hiyya was unhappy in his married life, for his wife was a shrew.
 This was so keenly felt by Hiyya that when asked by his nephew for a blessing he said: "May God preserve you from an evil that is worse than death—a contentious woman".
 Hiyya was especially affected by a trick she played upon him.
 Disguising herself, she went to him and asked whether the obligation of propagating the human race extended to women; receiving an answer in the negative, she took drugs which rendered her barren.
 However, Hiyya's good nature was so great that he overwhelmed her with presents, meeting the astonishment of his nephew by saying that men should show themselves grateful to their wives for rearing their children and for keeping their husbands from sin.